-What is bounce rate?
+What is the bounce rate?

-Bounce rate is a valuable metric for email marketers because it can indicate whether your email campaign is reaching its intended audience or your efforts are getting unnoticed.
+Bounce rate is a valuable metric for email marketers because it can indicate whether your email campaign is reaching its intended audience or your efforts are going unnoticed.
 High bounce rates can indicate that an email campaign is not resonating with recipients, while low bounce rates suggest that emails are being successfully delivered and are being read by recipients.

 What is the difference between a hard bounce and a soft bounce?